 The Mobile Resource Center has videos, tutorials and tools for designers and educators.
 I created this for Ball State University using the blogging tool, Medium.

-I developed Typography for News Design for Poynter's News University.
-It is one of the top-viewed tutorials in Poynter's history.
-Though it is now behind a registration wall, it remains free and open to the public.
+Typography for News Design, my comprehensive tutorial for Poynter's News University is one of the top-viewed assets in the site's history.
+It remains free and open to the public.